COMMON QUESTIONS

 We use a weighted average because wages should not be based on family composition or lifestyle, so we are combining the numbers into just one rate per community that employers need to pay to be eligible for living wage certification.

-This 2017 Bank of Canada staff analytical note looked at what would happen if provinces went ahead with their scheduled minimum wage increases (e.g., Alberta was scheduled to increase minimum wage from $12.20 to $13.50 in October 2017 and then to $15 in October 2018).
-They found that the scheduled minimum wage increases would contribute to inflation by roughly 0.1 percentage points in 2018.
-This means that when the lowest paid workers get a raise, it has a very small effect on the prices of goods and services.
+This 2017 Bank of Canada staff analytical note looked at what would happen if provinces went ahead with their scheduled minimum wage increases (e.g., Alberta was scheduled to increase minimum wage from $12.20 to $13.50 in October 2017 and then to $15 in October 2018). .

 Costs rise all the time without workers receiving a pay increase.
 Living wage policies cover only a small percentage of the labour force.
 When Seattle committed to raise their minimum wage to $15 per hour, researchers started studying consumer prices for goods.
 They found that the increase in minimum wage had no impact on the prices of goods and that costs went up by the same amount in Seattle as they did in surrounding communities that didn’t see a raise to their minimum wage.
 Check out the University of Washington Minimum Wage Study for more information.